mojomojo1/bootkon/docs/labs/3_dataform.md

 2. Take note of the service account and grant it the `Vertex AI User` role.
  <img src= "../img/lab3/vertexairole.png" alt="vertexairole" style="border: 1px solid grey;">

-3. Back in your Dataform workspace, click <walkthrough-spotlight-pointer locator="semantic({button 'Start execution'})"> START EXECUTION</walkthrough-spotlight-pointer> from the top menu, then <walkthrough-spotlight-pointer locator="semantic({menuitem 'Execute actions'})">Execute Actions</walkthrough-spotlight-pointer>
+3. Back in your Dataform workspace, click <walkthrough-spotlight-pointer locator="semantic({button 'Start execution'})"> Start execution</walkthrough-spotlight-pointer> from the top menu, then <walkthrough-spotlight-pointer locator="semantic({menuitem 'Execute actions'})">Execute Actions</walkthrough-spotlight-pointer>

-4. Click on <walkthrough-spotlight-pointer locator="semantic({radio 'All actions'})">ALL ACTIONS</walkthrough-spotlight-pointer> Tab followed by choosing <walkthrough-spotlight-pointer locator="semantic({button 'Start execution'})">START EXECUTION</walkthrough-spotlight-pointer>
+4. Click on <walkthrough-spotlight-pointer locator="semantic({radio 'All actions'})">ALL ACTIONS</walkthrough-spotlight-pointer> Tab followed by choosing <walkthrough-spotlight-pointer locator="semantic({button 'Start execution'})">Start execution</walkthrough-spotlight-pointer>

 5. Check the execution status.
 It should be a success.